 Evolution to Eve-Online

 Originally published 1984 for the BBC Micro and Acorn Electron computers and was later released on the Atari 512.
 The thing I liked most about Elite was the open-ended game model which meant that I didn't have to follow a set path or do what the developers wanted me to do.
 I could go where I want, do what I want.
-Unfortunately by the time I got into Elite it was quite dated, however there was a new version coming very soon.
+I did not however like those Thargoids.
+Unfortunately by the time I got into Elite, it was quite dated, however, there was a new version coming very soon.